SecretFoundation/docs/docs/cli/secretcli.md

 #### Matching a Transaction Hash

-You can also query a single transaction by its hash using the following command:
+You can query a single transaction by its hash using the following command:

 ```bash
 secretcli q tx [hash]